 Doctoral Candidate, Community & Public Affairs

-I research collaborative relationships in context using qualitative methodology and social network analysis.
-I situate my research in the framework of social capital, relational-cultural, and ecological systems theories, and I’m especially interested in the intercultural dilemmas individuals face in the collaborative process.
+I research collaborative relationships in school-community partnerships using mixed methods and social network analysis.
+This is situated in the framework of social capital, relational-cultural, and ecological systems theories.

-Relationship is at the heart of my research interest, and this is grounded in my training as a counselor.
-I have a master’s degree in Clinical Mental Health Counseling and this background continues to inform me as a student and researcher.
+Relationship is at the heart of my research interests, and this is grounded in my training as a mental health counselor.
 My clinical work is rooted in interpersonal process and utilizes the language of intersectionality, connection, relationship, development, and context.

-Prior to studying counseling, I worked for over 16 years in mind-body fitness as a movement instructor and meditation teacher.
-I’m certified to teach Kripalu yoga, the Gyrotonic Expansion System, and The Pilates Method.
+Prior to studying mental health and public affairs, I worked for over 16 years in mind-body fitness as a movement instructor and meditation teacher.